bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

-StackOverflow user TautrimasPajarskas was kind enough to provide a [pure SQL-based approach](https://stackoverflow.com/a/72730460) for calculating the haversine distance .
+StackOverflow user TautrimasPajarskas was kind enough to provide a [pure SQL-based approach](https://stackoverflow.com/a/72730460) for calculating the haversine distance.
 Its performance blows all other approaches out of the water.
 Here's the query in all its glory:

 ```sql